ranfysvalle02/blog-drafts/reasoning.md

    * **Reasoning as a game:** Formulating reasoning tasks as games where the LLM learns to make optimal choices.
    * **Example:** Training an LLM to play a reasoning game like chess or Go.

 _NOTE: At the core of OpenAI o1's capabilities is its large-scale reinforcement learning algorithm.
-This approach teaches the model how to think productively by encouraging it to generate chains of thought that lead to correct solutions.
-By breaking down complex problems into smaller, more manageable steps, o1 can develop more effective strategies for solving them.
-This approach not only improves accuracy but also provides valuable insights into the model's thought processes._
+This approach teaches the model how to think productively by encouraging it to generate chains of thought that lead to correct solutions._

 **Reasoning is Bias**